 First-year students and any student taking more than 9 credits are strongly discouraged from any outside employment during the academic year.
-First-year students are not authorized for work-study, research assistant positions or other university-sponsored employment.
+First-year students are not authorized for work-study to be research assistants or other university-sponsored employment.